 There’s a lot to keep track of when it comes to explaining why a dog’s sense of smell is so impressive.
 Most of it has to do with the number of olfactory receptors, as mentioned before, but there’s also the shape of the nose and nostrils.
 The shape is different from that of human noses, allowing the exhaled air to basically swirl around and waft more scents back toward the nose.
 A dog’s nose is wet and textured, which allows scents to easily be caught up and brought into the nose for analysis.
 Another fun thing about dog noses is that each nose has a pattern as unique as a human fingerprint.

 There is also the fact that when humans breathe, the scents go along with the air through the same passage.
 With dogs, there are two separate passages; one for the air, and one for the scents.
 In other words, no distractions for the brain when it tries to make sense of all the smells rushing in.
-Ever noticed how a dog huffs through their nose at something they’re particularly interested in sniffing?
+Ever noticed how a dog huffs through its nose at something they’re particularly interested in sniffing?
 The huffed air fans up new scents, giving them even more to work with.
 Dogs, in short, are highly adapted to existing in a world of smells.

-A dog’s sense of smell is just one of the many things they use to help out their humans, day to day.
+A dog’s sense of smell is just one of the many things they use to help out their humans, day today.
 With it, they help us hunt, find things, find people, track down cancer and drugs, and even forged money.
 And just like with any other breed with a certain specialty, those with better noses have been bred to enhance that particular trait.

 Another kind of job for dogs is assistance.
 They help guide the blind, help the physically disabled, and those with physical issues such as epilepsy.
 But they also offer much-needed emotional support to those with mental health problems, like PTSD, anxiety, and depression.
 Dogs are inherently helpful and emotionally attuned animals, which is why they make such excellent companions, but that’s not the only reason.
 A dog’s sense of smell also matters, even here.
 For example, a stressed individual will have spikes in certain hormones, which a dog can detect ― sometimes even before the person themself does.
 Simply put, we smell different depending on our mood.
 Other humans can be fooled through body language, smiles, and words, but a dog won’t be.
 No matter what you present outwardly, your dog will know whether you are calm, stressed, happy, angry, or upset.
 And when they know, they will react and behave accordingly, soothing their human if they need it.